Situated at 58th Street and Broadway, this 220,000 SF,

 21-story landmark building offers tenants a combination of historic architecture and modern infrastructure.

 The building’s owners have harbored a long-held desire to return the building to its original state.
-Today, 1790 Broadway is once again anomalous.
-Though now thoroughly modernized as 5 Columbus Circle, it stands amongst steel and glass sky scrapers as a beacon of the past.
+Today, 1790 Broadway is thoroughly modernized as the office tower 5 Columbus Circle, and it stands amongst steel and glass sky scrapers as a beacon of the past.
 The ground floor of the building is home to part of Nordstrom’s New York City flagship store.

 The multi-million budget for the façade renovation follows a faithful renovation of the building’s lobby completed in 1989 and there is an award winning Rottet Studio designed lobby upgrade expected 2020-2021.